 #3: Lowered Inflammation

 Consumption of animal products tends to increase cholesterol levels, which can exacerbate inflammation levels in athletes’ bodies.
 This inflammation is the root of most disease, and can significantly impair your ability to recover and your performance in general.
-Studies have shown that a vegan diet has powerful anti-inflammatory effects, aiding in performance and recovery, and this simple diet change can be as rewarding as playing at casino sites in the Philippines.
+Studies have shown that a vegan diet has powerful anti-inflammatory effects, aiding in performance and recovery.

 #4: Improved Blood Viscosity